gprawdzik/x10dev_zaliczenie/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173` by default.
+The app will be available at `http://localhost:4321` by default (Astro development server).

 ## Available Scripts